Commercial Garage Doors vs. Residential Garage DoorsNovember 17, 2021

 Homeowners often choose the materials used in a residential garage door for their appealing appearance, along with their durability and cost-effectiveness.
 Residential users may also have strong feelings about the insulative properties of their garage doors.

 So what are the different types of garage doors?
-The following are some materials commonly used in the construction of residential garage doors:
+Below are some common materials for residential garage doors:

-- Wood: Though wood is less durable and requires more upkeep than other options, the classic, rustic beauty of a traditional wooden door is hard to beat.
+- Wood: Though wood is less durable and requires more upkeep than other options, a traditional wooden door‘s classic, rustic beauty is hard to beat.

 - Glass: Though it’s rare to find an entire garage door made of glass, glass paneling provides an attractive feature to let in some light and enhance the modern beauty of the door.

-- Steel and aluminum: Steel provides for an exceptionally sturdy and low-maintenance door, and though it lacks the charm of other materials, many paints and finishes are available to make the metal look cheerier.
-Or a steel door may have a wooden overlay for a more natural look.
+- Steel and aluminum: Steel provides for an exceptionally sturdy and low-maintenance door, and although it lacks the charm of other materials, many paints and finishes are available to make the metal look cheerier.
+You could also add a wooden overlay for a more natural look.
 Galvanized steel also resists rust and corrosion, as does the lighter-weight aluminum, though it tends to cost more.

 - Fiberglass: Fiberglass is beneficial for giving a door the natural appearance and charm of wood without requiring the same level of maintenance.
 It is also a cost-effective option for residential garage doors.